 There is ritual worship in Vietnam and it is something that Vietnam believes could easily be included in UNESCO’S Heritage list of the cultural treasures of humanity.
-Mother Goddess Worship (Dao Mau) and trance rituals (Hau Dong) involving song, music and dance are things that foreign visitors on travels in Vietnam may find strange, but at the same time interesting.
-Vietnam tour packages seek to do more than show visitors landmarks; they attempt to give them an insight into the people and their culture.
+Mother Goddess Worship (Dao Mau) and trance rituals (Hau Dong) involving song, music and dance are things that foreign visitors on their visit in Vietnam may find strange, but at the same time interesting.
+Vietnam packages seek to do more than show visitors landmarks; they attempt to give them an insight into the people and their culture.

 Woman’s place in world civilisation is based upon the fact they are the ones who give birth.
 Not only that they grew the crops while men hunted.
 The mother goddess came in many forms across the world; snake, vulture or moon typically.
 The cycle of birth and death were central to the worship.